 One of Tim’s best pranks is putting Gareth’s stapler in jelly.
 Gareth has told him before that he doesn’t like jelly.
 He doesn’t “trust the way it moves”.
 David happens to be passing by with Ricky the intern when Gareth discovers his stapler is set in custard.

 After the initial commotion a pun slinging match ensues with David struggling to come up with a jelly related pun to match that of Tim and Ricky.

 Tim explains that Gareth drives him to the point of insanity.
 The only way Tim can deal with Gareth is to wind him up.
 Tim calls Gareth the “most annoying man on gods earth”.
 He complains about how Gareth laughs out loud when he’s reading the newspaper.
 Worst of all for Tim is the fact that his favourite band is Mike and The Mechanics.

 Tim and Dawn

-Up until this time, they flirt with other on a regular basis.
-Tim decides to go all in during Training Day episode, as Dawn and Lee argue several times during this episode, with Dawn ending up in tears.
+Up until this time, they flirt with each other on a regular basis.
+Tim decides to go all in during the Training Day episode, as Dawn and Lee argue several times during this episode, with Dawn ending up in tears.